“Don’t Worry About It”

 We can change how we think about these emotions as much as we wish but the emotions persist, a bit like sitting on a pin – your body sends you a sharp pain.
 You can shout & scream or even try think positively but until you remove the pin, your body keeps sending the symptom or message.

 Put simply, our body has an emotional response to the world around us.
-With Mickel Therapy, the challenge is to identify these signals the body sends and find a constructive outlet for the emotion in order that it doesn’t develop into a physical symptom or we can stop a physical symptom.
+With Health Recovery Therapy, I help people to identify these signals the body sends and find a constructive outlet for the emotion in order that it doesn’t develop into a physical symptom or if it does, how to stop it.

 I know of a client who was asked in a therapy session how he felt about a particular situation.
 When he remarked “inner peace”, the therapist stood on his foot and said “do you still feel inner peace now?”